Diffraction of singularities for the wave equation on manifolds with corners: Introduction

-\begin{theorem} Consider the fundamental solution $u_o$ to the wave equation, with pole $o$ sufficiently close to a corner, $Y,$ of codimension $k$ with a correspondingly short geodesic from $o$ to $\cornX$ meeting each boundary face containing $\cornX$ transversally.
-While $u_o$ lies locally in \footnote{Here and henceforth we emply the notation $s-0$ to mean $s-\ep$ for all $\ep>0$.} $H^{-n/2+1-0},$ it is less singular by $(k-1)/2$ derivatives along diffractive bicharacteristics emanating from $W,$ that is, it lies microlocally in $H^{(-n+k+1-0)/2}$ there. \end{theorem}
+While $u_o$ lies locally in $H^{-n/2+1-0},$ it is less singular by $(k-1)/2$ derivatives along diffractive bicharacteristics emanating from $Y,$ that is, it lies microlocally in $H^{(-n+k+1-0)/2}$ there. \footnote{Here and henceforth we emply the notation $s-0$ to mean $s-\ep$ for all $\ep>0$.} \end{theorem}

-A more precise version of this result (with ``sufficiently close\dots'' eludicated) appears in Corollary~\ref{corollary:fundsoln}.
+A more precise version of this result (with ``sufficiently close\dots'' elucidated) appears in Corollary~\ref{corollary:fundsoln}.

 A more general theorem on regularity of the diffracted wave subject to the nonfocusing condition is the central result of this paper.
 See \S\ref{subsec:hypothesis} for a rough statement of the nonfocusing condition and \S\ref{section:coisodef} for technical details; the main theorem is stated and proved in \S\ref{section:geometric}.